Minnesota man charged in hacking MLB and for trying to extort the league - KESQ

 A Minnesota man has been charged with hacking into computer systems used by Major League Baseball and trying to extort the league for $150,000, the US Attorney’s Office of the Southern District of New York said Thursday.

-Joshua Streit, 30, threatened to publicize alleged vulnerabilities in the MLB’s IT systems unless the league paid him $150,000, according to charging documents.
+A Twitter account listed in the criminal complaint as belonging to Streit did not respond to a request for comment on Friday.
+James Becker, an attorney listed for Streit in court records, did not respond to requests for comment.

+The charges against Streit, who is also known as Josh Brody, include wire fraud, illegally hacking into a computer for the purposes of fraud and “sending interstate threats with the intent to extort.”
+The maximum sentence for each individual charge ranges from two to 20 years in prison.

-Streit is also charged with illegally streaming copyrighted live games from the MLB, National Basketball Association, National Football League and the National Hockey League.
-Prosecutors alleged that Streit used stolen login credentials to access the sports’ websites and stream live games to his own website for profit.
+Streit is accused of illegally streaming copyrighted live games from the MLB, National Basketball Association, National Football League and the National Hockey League.
+To do that, prosecutors allege, Streit used stolen login credentials to access the sports’ websites and stream live games to his own website for profit.

 Christopher Correa, the former director of scouting for the St. Louis Cardinals, was sentenced to nearly four years in prison in 2016 for hacking into the Houston Astros’ scouting records.